-Inside the Lincoln Project’s Secrets, Side Deals and Scandals
+Inside the Lincoln Project’s secrets, side deals and scandals

 “I am incandescently angry about it,” he said of Weaver’s actions.
 “I know the journey that lies ahead for every young man that trusted, feared and was abused by John Weaver.”

-Rehabilitation Project
+Rehabilitation project

 As the Lincoln Project tries to reboot, in some ways little has changed.
 The project is still controlled by three of the four men who started it.
 Cognizant of a lack of diversity in the organization — all four original founders are white — they have asked Tara Setmayer, a Black senior adviser and former House Republican communications director, to lead a transition advisory committee.